 AwardWallet receives compensation from advertising partners for links on the blog.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

-Along with keeping track of rewards card applications and managing your credit score, it’s essential to understand the credit card application rules for each credit provider.
+Alongside keeping track of rewards card applications and managing your credit score, it’s essential to understand the credit card application rules for each credit provider.
 How many cards can you hold?
 Are there restrictions on how many cards you can apply for?
 Can you hold more than one of the same card?
-There is a lot of incomplete and misinformation about what you can and cannot do; we wanted to provide a resource that shares information available from both financial institutions and those that share their personal experiences in one place.

 To be abundantly clear, these are not all official rules published by any financial institution, but rather anecdotal evidence supported by data from the points and miles community, including readers like you.

 These rules have an enormous impact on how you approach rewards travel, and understanding them will help you plan a long-term, sustainable approach to swapping points and miles for excellent travel experiences.

 The different rules for each credit provider affect how many cards you can hold at any one time, if you can receive a bonus more than once, or limit how much credit you can access across all cards you hold with that provider.

 We’ll update this post as rules change or new information comes to light, so if we’ve missed a provider you would like to see included, or you have a data point to add to one of the listed providers, please reach out in the comments at the bottom of the post.